eclipse-vertx/vert.x/groovy_web_tutorial.md

 * Storing usernames and passwords of users
 * Storing orders

-Add a line to `App.groovy` which starts the persistor, so the file now looks like:
+You could start a persistor on the command line by calling `vertx run mongo-persistor` but we're going to need to start several components to form our application, so it makes sense to create a controlling verticle (A verticle is just the name we give to any vert.x component) that starts up all the other components for us.

+It can also contain the JSON configuration for our application.
+All verticles can be configured using JSON.

+Open a text editor and copy in the following:

+    // Our application config

-    def webServerConf = [
+    def persistorConf = [
-      port: 8080,
-      host: 'localhost'
+      address: 'demo.persistor',
+      db_name: 'test_db'
     ]

     container.with {

-      // Deploy a MongoDB persistor module
+      // Deploy the busmods

-      deployVerticle('mongo-persistor')
+      deployVerticle('mongo-persistor', persistorConf)

-      // Start the web server, with the config we defined above deployVerticle('web-server', webServerConf)
+      // Start the web server

+      deployVerticle('WebServer.groovy')
     }

+Save it as `App.groovy`.

+The calls to `deployVerticle` are a programmatic way of starting other verticles from inside the code of a verticle.

+As you can see, the persistor needs some configuration and that is passed in when we deploy the persistor verticle.
+The configuration is a a JSON object (expressed as a Map)

+The persistor needs two pieces of information:

+* The address that it will listen to on the event bus for incoming messages.

+* The name of the database.

 Of course you'll also need to make sure you have installed a MongoDB instance on the local machine, with default settings.

 Now CTRL-C the web server you started earlier and run `App.groovy` with

-    vertx run App.groovy
+    tim@Ethel:~/tutorial$ vertx run App.groovy

 The persistor and web server should be running and it should serve the client application as before.